-Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to enter them into a statewide traffic crash database.
-The measure reports the number of CMVs involved in crashes in which one or more people are seriously injured or die as a result of the crash.
+Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol and enter these reports into a statewide traffic crash database.
+The measure reports the number of CMVs involved in crashes in which one or more people are seriously injured and those in which one or more people die as a result of the crash.
 Preliminary results for the current year are reported quarterly.